destapi/reactive/README.md

 ## Summary

 The sky is truly the limit for what anyone can do with this power!
+If you run into a problem with the utility or envision a usage scenarion that would be nice to have, please open a GitHub issue to kick off a conversaton.